| | |

 The Trap: “Instant Restore” (or Live Mount).
 Vendors confuse Access (mounting a view) with Hydration (moving data back to primary storage).
 “Instant Access” is a temporary suspension of failure, not recovery.

 The Physics Reality: Backup storage is optimized for write-once, not read-heavy production.
 The real bottleneck is breaking the 10:1 dedupe ratio to write raw blocks back to primary NVMe.
+The deduplication mechanics behind this failure are covered in The Backup Rehydration Bottleneck: Why Your Deduplication Engine Is Killing Your RTO.

 The Metric: